The wound of being ‘too much’ - emotional intensity

 According to Dabrowski, emotional excitability is reflected by:

 - easy and almost automatic identification with others’ feelings

 - strong affective expression

 Emotionally overexcitable people have a remarkable capacity for deep relationships; many often form strong emotional attachments to people, places, pets and even objects.
-They have capacity for deep compassion, empathy, and sensitivity in relationships, though many are also troubled by relentless inner dialogs, perfectionism and self-criticism.
+They have the capacity for deep compassion, empathy, and sensitivity in relationships, though many are also troubled by relentless inner dialogues, perfectionism and self-criticism.

 As children, gifted, emotionally intense people may be troubled by existential depression, feelings of inadequacy, guilt loneliness, a heightened sense of injustice and a sense of responsibility for issues that are outside of their scope of control.
 Many also recall being constantly over or under-stimulated, or being held back by social and cultural ‘appropriateness’.
 Children high in Emotional over-excitability are often accused of “overreacting” and sometimes mistakenly believed to have ADHD, bipolar disorder or other emotional disorders.

 Borderline Personality Disorder, ADHD, Bipolar Disorder